Strange Money Superstitions (Or Are They?) From Around the World

 Place of origin: Japan

-In Japanese numerology and other East Asian cultures, eight is considered a lucky number.
-And it's commonly believed that by incorporating eight artwork throughout your home, you invite good fortune into your living space.
-Eight promotes the idea of growing prosperous, because in Japanese the number's shape broadens gradually.
-It's also No. 8 on this list.
+In Japanese numerology and other East Asian cultures, eight is considered a very lucky number.
+By incorporating eight artwork throughout your home, it's believed you invite good fortune into your living space.
+Eight also promotes the idea of growing prosperous, because in Japanese writing the number's shape broadens gradually.
+This idea is also No. 8 on this list.
 Coincidence?
 We think not!

 Place of Origin: Europe